echovl/cardano-go/README.md

 # cardano-go

-cardano-go is both a library for creating go applicactions that interact with the Cardano Blockchain as well as a CLI to manage Cardano Wallets.
+cardano-go is both a library for creating go applicactions that interact with the Cardano Blockchain as well as a CLI to manage Cardano Wallets [WIP].

 ## Installation from source